Current Brown students: see the 5th-Year MPA page for application requirements.

-Allow up to four weeks for scores to transmit from ETS and be uploaded into CollegeNet.
-Scores upload to an admission file 5-7 business days after an applicant submits their application.
+Allow up to four weeks for scores to transmit from ETS and be uploaded into Brown's system.
 Please note that GRE scores are optional for this admissions cycle.

 Your statement should outline why you have decided to pursue graduate work.
 Discuss your past work (such as/not limited to academic, professional, extracurricular, service, and/or research) in your chosen field, your plans for study at Brown, including issues and problems you want to address, and your professional goals.
 Your statement should be under 1500 words in length.

 Yes, the program offers merit-based funding to all accepted students, including international students.
 A decision about funding start with a student's admission file.
-For full consideration for merit-based financial awards, the application must be complete, including all supplemental materials (unofficial transcripts, GRE and TOEFL scores).
+For full consideration for merit-based financial awards, the application must be complete, including all supplemental materials (unofficial transcripts, TOEFL scores, and if applicable, GRE scores).
 There isn't any additional paperwork to fill out.
 Nearly all matriculated students receive some level of merit aid.
 Student loans are also available through our Office of Financial Aid to eligible U.S. applicants who submit the FAFSA by April 15.

-Each application is assessed holistically: In addition to GRE scores (optional for 2021 admissions cycle), the other requirements to apply — the essay, recommendations, option GRE scores, quantiative resume, transcripts, and resume — all factor into whether a student is considered suitable for admission.
+Each application is assessed holistically: In addition to GRE scores (optional for students applying to matriculate June 2021), the other requirements to apply — the essay, recommendations, option GRE scores, quantiative resume, transcripts, and resume — all factor into whether a student is considered suitable for admission.

-The minimum score for admission consideration is 577 on the paper-based test and 90 on the Internet-based test.
+The minimum score for admission consideration is 100 on the Internet-based test.
 For IELTS, the minimum overall band score is 7.